Oliver Blume

-Oliver Ingo Blume (born 6 June 1968) is a German executive and the CEO of the Volkswagen Group, and the CEO of Porsche.
+Oliver Blume (born 6 June 1968) is a German executive and the CEO of the Volkswagen Group.

-Personal life
+Early life and education

-Blume was born in Braunschweig.
-After completing his secondary education in Braunschweig, he pursued a degree in mechanical engineering at the Braunschweig University of Technology.
+Oliver Ingo Blume was born on 6 June 1968 in Braunschweig, West Germany.
+After completing his secondary education in Braunschweig, he pursued a degree in mechanical engineering at the Technische Universität Braunschweig (TUB).

-In 1994, Blume successfully completed an international trainee program at Audi.
+He went on to earn a PhD in mechanical engineering from the TUB.

 Career

-At the age of 28, Blume began working as a planner for body shop and paint operations at Audi.
+In 1994 Blume joined Volkswagen subsidiary Audi as a trainee, in an international trainee program.
+Thereafter, he is spoken of as "working his way up the ranks"; at age 28, he began work as a planner for body shop and paint operations at Audi.
 Three years later, he assumed responsibility for the body of the Audi A3, and two years after that, he was promoted to Executive Assistant for production at Audi.

-He earned his PhD in vehicle technology.
-Blume spent five years in production planning at SEAT and another five years with the Volkswagen brand.
+He went on to work at Seat, the Spanish carmaker, where he spent 5 years involved in production planning.
+He moved to Volkswagen to head production planning in 2009, spending the next five years with that brand.

-In 2013, he joined the Porsche Executive Board, where he oversaw production and logistics.
+In 2013, he joined the board of the Volkswagen subsidiary Porsche, based in Stuttgart in southwest Germany, where he oversaw production and logistics.

-Since 1 October 2015, Blume has been the CEO of the Volkswagen subsidiary Porsche.
-He was appointed to this position by the company’s supervisory board on 30 September 2015, succeeding Matthias Müller, who became CEO of the Volkswagen Group.
+Blume became CEO of Porsche in 2015: Volkswagen's board made the decision to appoint him in September 2015, and he begain serving in the role from the following October, and continued in it through the end of 2025.
+He succeeded Matthias Müller in the role, who went on to become CEO of the Volkswagen Group.
+In October 2022 Blume was appointed CEO of Volkswagen Group, replacing Herbert Diess (who had resigned in July 2022).